What You Need To Know About Chimney Inspections

-Whether you’re busy, you don’t use it every day or you just aren’t sure what you’re supposed do, it can be easy to fall behind on your fireplace maintenance.
+Whether you’re busy, you don’t use it every day or you just aren’t sure what’s necessary, it can be easy to ignore fireplace maintenance.
 Unfortunately, it can also be dangerous.

 Over time, all of the smoke, gases and particles from the fires you’ve burned will create a buildup in your chimney.
 This residue, called creosote, is extremely flammable and when it’s allowed to build up, it can cause a chimney fire.

 “The two biggest risks associated with not having a CSIA Certified Chimney Sweep® inspect your system are chimney fires and carbon monoxide poisoning,” Zagar notes.